-From last year, the flu vaccine has being offered to all children in special schools and some primary children.
-This year from October to January 2018, children in Reception and in years one, two, three and four will be offered the flu vaccine at school.
+For the last two years, the flu vaccine has being offered to all children in special schools and some primary children.
+This year, from October to January 2018, children in Reception and in years one, two, three and four will also be offered the flu vaccine at school.
 The vaccine sessions will be organised and staffed by the school nursing service.

 The current vaccination schedules will be available soon for all of Oxfordshire, including the sessions in special schools.

 - aching muscles and joints